top of page

 With that support, you can explore and discover who you are without the fundamentalist indoctrination.
 What do you believe in or value most?
 What are your interests and hobbies?
 Unfortunately, some people were so programmed by their religions that they don’t know themselves very well.

 If that’s the case, you might start off with a therapy group or individual therapy.
-EMDR therapy and Cognitive Behavior Therapy can be helpful in healing from religious trauma.
+EMDR therapy and other forms of trauma therapy can be helpful in healing from religious trauma.
 If you want help with this healing, please call me today at 661-233-6771.

 bottom of page